tur-nr/polymer-redux/readme.md

 applications faster and simpler.
 This approach allows the components you build with Polymer to be more focused on functionality than the applications state.

+## Polymer 2.0 Preview

+The Polymer team have released a preview of it's next major update, [Polymer 2.0](https://www.polymer-project.org/1.0/blog/2016-09-09-polymer-2.0).
+With this update comes a cleaner interface for setting properties on elements which is perfect for state management libraries like Redux.

+Checkout [`polymer-2`](https://github.com/tur-nr/polymer-redux/tree/polymer-2) branch to have a play with PolymerRedux and Polymer 2.0.

 ## Installation

 ```bash